 We do a lot of speaking with the elderly and baby boom generations about Elder Mediation, a process that helps families deal with the difficult issues that accompany the aging process.
-Working with seniors for many years Cary had a first hand view of independent seniors who suddenly or even not so suddenly suffered a debilitating disease such as stroke or Alzheimers, or a horrific fall which dramatically affects their independence.
-Until such an event happens, no senior wants to address the hard questions that surround a significant life change such as where am I going to live, what will my life be like, who will help me and/or what role will my family play, if any.
+Working with seniors for many years Cary had a first-hand view of independent seniors who suddenly or even not so suddenly suffered a debilitating disease such as stroke or Alzheimers, or a horrific fall that dramatically affects their independence.
+Until such an event happens, no senior wants to address the hard questions that surround a significant life change such as where am I going to live, what will my life be like, who will help me, and/or what role will my family play, if any.

 Take the time and read some sites about people who have chosen to go into this field.
-There are many elder mediators across the country and their goals are based in helping families with difficult life transitions or deep rooted conflict.
+There are many elder mediators across the country and their goals are based on helping families with difficult life transitions or deep-rooted conflict.
 We all know the family is the core of society.
 Let’s start reinforcing that in all stages of a family’s existence and with all members in it.

-I read a two blog posts on a blog page that is run by a group of catholic physicians.
+I read two blog posts on a blog page that is run by a group of Catholic physicians.
 Read here.
 What they hear from seniors is very similar to what Cary and I hear at our presentations.
 After reading those posts I wrote this.
 I thank them.